qiyangjie/Udacity-Data-Structures-Algorithm-Nanodegrees/project3/explanation_2.md

-Besides with the linear method, the way I can think about for search and find is utilizing the divide and conquer, which is great for this question.
+No specific data structure needed.
+The intuitive method is the linear method.
+To achieve better time complexity, divide and conquer method is used.

 - Time complexity is O(log(n))